http4ts/http4ts/README.md

 ## Philosophy

 http4ts aims to obey the following rules as its base architectural mindset:
 * **Server as a Function**: This library is based on the Twitter paper [Your Server as a Function](https://monkey.org/~marius/funsrv.pdf) and inspired by the fantastic [http4k](https://github.com/http4k/http4k/) library.
-An http server application is a composition of two main types:
+An HTTP server application is a composition of two main types:
     * `HttpHandler`: defines the functions that handle requests.
     * `HttpFilter`: a higher-order function that accepts an `HttpHandler` and returns an `HttpHandler`.
 It should be used to add request/response pre-/post-processing.
 * **Runtime Independence**: While the library has bindings to be used with a Node.js runtime, the core library does not have any dependency on the Node.js environment.
 It should be possible to use it for both Node.js and Deno.